josh-collinsworth/joco-sveltekit/src/routes/blog/posts/converting-to-sveltekit.md

 By contrast: **Vue and React both run _in_ the browser.** You load them, and _then_ use them to execute whatever code you write (not unlike jQuery and similar libraries).

 In fairness, in most cases, you'll probably use a build tool to reduce their bundle size.
-But to some extent at least, with React and Vue, you're inevitably shipping the whole framework to the browser.
+But to some extent at least, with React and Vue, you're inevitably shipping the framework to the browser.

 **With Svelte, the framework itself is removed by the compiler**.
 Svelte ships only the tiniest bit of runtime; all your Svelte code is compiled down to minimal vanilla JS before it ever gets to the browser.
 That's why Svelte has been referred to as "a framework without the framework."